dancer1325/kotlin-website/docs/topics/arrays.md

 [//]: # (title: Arrays)

 * := data structure / holds a fixed number of values / SAME type or its subtypes
+  * fixed size -> ⚠️  ONLY way to add or remove elements -- is via -- create a NEW array ⚠️
   * 👁️object-type array 👁️
     * most common type of array | Kotlin
     * -- represented by the -- [`Array`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-array/) class